Save up to $25,000 a year on college with Merit Aid.

 And you don’t need to qualify for financial aid.

-New York Times money columnist Ron Lieber’s new online video course distills his years of research and reporting on how to save money with Merit Aid into one comprehensive resource.
-With his course, you’ll learn that Merit Aid is available at most colleges, how it works and what to do to get the most amount of it.
+New York Times money columnist Ron Lieber’s new online video course distills his years of research and reporting on how to save money with Merit Aid into one comprehensive resource for families who are shopping for college.
+With his course, you’ll learn that Merit Aid is available at most schools, how it works and how to get the highest amount possible.
 Already have a Merit Aid offer?
-Learn how to ask for more.
+The course will help you make the best possible appeal to a school for an improved package with even more money.

 “I thought colleges had all the power in the application process.
 Your insights helped me increase the Merit Aid for my son by $20,000 over four years, in just a ten-minute phone call with the school.
 Pretty good return on investment!!”